coderefinery/git-intro/_episodes/10-archeology.md

 > ## How would you solve this?
 >
-> Before we go on first discuss how you would solve this problem.
+> Before we go on first discuss how you would solve this problem: You know that it worked
+> 500 commits ago but it does not work now.
+>
+> - How would you find the commit which changed it?
+> - Why could it be useful to know the commit that changed it?
+>
+> **Video workshops**: Write down ideas on how you would solve it in the collaborative
+> note and we will discuss various approaches.
 {: .discussion}

+---

+We will probably arrive at a solution which is similar to `git bisect`:

 - First find out a commit in past when it worked.
 - Then bisect your way until you find the commit that broke it.